kangkelvin/tutorial_node/README.md

 >:bulb: Repeat this process every time you make changes to your code, including when you add another ros package to your system, or making small changes inside your source code.
 ---
+## What the tutorial_node suppose to do

+1. Prints out a `counter` that works based on a timer.
+2. Adds the value from the `/adder_in` topic.
+3. Outputs the counter value in the `/counter_out` topic
+4. Outputs the adder result to the `/adder_out` topic

 ## What am I suppose to do?

 1. Fill up all the TODO inside all these files in this order: